rptb1/tammy-norie/plan/unsinkability.rst

   a price of GBP 6.24 + VAT per can.
 They were excellent on the phone.
 They are local.
 They're sending me a sample book.

+  Expanded the volumes table to include a column for the area to cover with headlining, giving a total of approximately 11m².
+This is not yet planned carefully for cutting from the headlining roll, but gives an estimate of cost.
+Assuming about 30% loss from cutting, I might require 11m of lining material, at a cost of GBP 150 (inc. VAT) from `.supplier.kayospruce`_.

+.. (* (/ (* 11 1.3) (* 1.37 1)) 11.90 1.2)

 A. References